-Note that the revenue goal function is in fact complementary to that of Dasguptas (that is, the optimal solution is the same for both, albeit with different goal function values).
+Note that the revenue goal function is in fact complementary to that of Dasgupta's function (that is, the optimal solution is the same for both, albeit with different goal function values).

-In [12], many general properties pertaining to this goal function were discussed.
-More notably, they showed that this goal function is intuitive in that (1) on complete graphs (with no structure) all HC trees yield the same cost, (2) on disconnected graphs, optimal HC trees begin by splitting disconnected components and (3) they show modularity of the goal function.
-They further present an $O(\log^{1.5}(n))$ approximation via recursive sparsest cut.
-Later, both [7] and [11] showed that this algorithm is in fact an $O(\sqrt{\log n})$ approximation.
-In the hardness domain, [12] showed that the problem is NP-hard via a reduction to a variant of NAE-SAT.
-This was later improved by [7], showing that in fact no constant approximation exists (assuming the Small Set Expansion hypothesis).
-[10] managed to overcome the latter worst-case specific result by considering an average case defined by a stochastic block model and its hierarchical extension.
-Here, they managed to show an O(1) approximation.
+In [13], many general properties pertaining to this goal function were discussed.
+Notably, it was shown that this goal function is intuitive in that (1) on complete graphs (with no structure) all HC trees yield the same cost, (2) on disconnected graphs, optimal HC trees begin by splitting disconnected components and (3) the goal function is modular.
+He further presented an $O(\log^{1.5}(n))$ approximation algorithm via recursive sparsest cut.
+Later, both Charikar and Chatziafratis [7] and Cohen-Addad et al. [12] showed that this algorithm is in fact an $O(\sqrt{\log n})$ approximation.
+In the hardness domain, Dasgupta [13] showed that the problem is NP-hard via a reduction to a variant of the NAE-SAT problem.
+This was later improved by Charikar and Chatziafratis [7], showing that in fact no constant approximation exists (assuming the Small Set Expansion hypothesis).
+Cohen-Addad et al. [11] managed to overcome the latter worst-case specific result by considering average case inputs defined by a stochastic block model and its hierarchical extension.
+Here, they managed to establish an O(1) approximation.

-Following Dasgupta's work, Cohen-Addad et al. [11] considered the case of dissimilarity-edges.
+Following Dasgupta's work, Cohen-Addad et al. [12] considered the case of dissimilarity-edges.
 In this case, Dasgupta's cost function is now translated to a maximization problem.
 Given an HC tree, T, we now denote its gained value as its gained dissimilarity, $D_G(T)$ .
-In this setting, both the random algorithm (i.e., at every step, split the data points randomly), henceforth denoted as RAND, and the average-linkage algorithm yield dissimilarity values of 2/3 of the optimal solution.
+In this setting, both the random algorithm (RAND) and the average-linkage algorithm yield dissimilarity values of 2/3 of the optimal solution.
 Charikar et al. [8] improved upon this by proving an approximation of 0.6671 which makes use of a more delicate multi-phase algorithm.

 Several other extensions to the formerly defined HC goal functions were also considered.
-One of these extensions includes that of structural constraints.
-Specifically, every constraint appears in the form of "i,j|k" for data points i,j and k.
+One such extension is that of structural constraints.
+Specifically, every constraint appears in the form of "i, j|k" for data points i, j and k.
 A constraint is then considered satisfied if $k \notin T{ij}$ , for an HC tree, T. Aho et al. [2] considered this problem in the phylogenetic realm where this notion gives rise to the problem of constructing a phylogenetic tree that satisfies a set of lineage constraints on common ancestors.
-This notion has more recently been investigated in the domain of HC, by Charikar et al. [9].
-In their paper they extended Dasguptas goal function to include structural constraints and showed an $O(k\sqrt{\log n})$ approximation where k is the number of constraints.
-For several more related variations of the vanilla HC see [5], [4], [16].
+This notion has more recently been investigated in the domain of HC, by Chatziafratis et al. [10].
+In their paper they extended Dasgupta's goal function to include structural constraints and showed an $O(k\sqrt{\log n})$ approximation where k is the number of constraints.
+For additional works in the realm of HC trees see [5], [4], [17], [9].

-2 Notation
+2 Notation and Preliminaries